LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 If you are DPS, try change sub-attribute of weapon/necklace/.. to get HP-Drain.
 If you are Mage, try to get MP Reg attribute.
 If you are Tank, ...party up maybe...

 ### 3.How to farm more adena?
 **--> Sub-quest Scrolls & Sell Unnecessary Items**

 #### 2.1 Sub-quest Scrolls
 Please refer to 2.1

 #### 2.2 Sell Unnecessary Items
 Believe me..You really don't have to use every C equipment for Level Up...Do remember to clear your bag in the morning/at noon so that you can keep getting new items during day-time field famring.

 ### 4.How to get various enhancement materials?
-Everone knows to clear all quests & dungeons everyday.
-Why do some people have more upgrade stones/enhancement scrolls/sub-quest scrolls/防爆石/...?</br>
-**--> Efficient Field Hunting & Trading** </br>
+**--> Efficient Field Hunting & Trading**

 ### 5.How to use red diamonds?
-Below are few High CP ways of using red diamonds:</br>
+Below are few High CP ways of using red diamonds:
 **5.1 Reset Sub-quest**
 **5.1 Extend Hot Time**
-**5.2 Change 附属性 of Equipments**
+**5.2 Change Sub-Attributes of Equipments**